jdf/Processing.py-Bugs/README.md

 A home for all [bugs and feature requests](https://github.com/jdf/processing.py-bugs/issues) about Python Mode for the Processing Development Environment.

-This project has no source code; the source code is at https://github.com/jdf/processing.py.
+This repository has no source code.
+The source code is available here : https://github.com/jdf/processing.py.

+To know more about Processing, visit the official website  https://processingfoundation.org.